creationix/howtonode.org/articles/what-is-this.markdown

 Author: Tim Caswell
 Date: Mon Mar 08 2010 12:59:10 GMT-0600 (CST)

 Most people that learn JavaScript are coming from a background in another language.
 This brings with it a view of how the world works that may be different from how it really works in JavaScript.
 For this and other reasons, JavaScript is often misunderstood.
-It's not entirely out fault, the language was designed to work like one thing (scheme-like), but look like another (c-like).
+It's not entirely our fault, the language was designed to work like one thing (scheme-like), but look like another (c-like).
 This article will describe lexical scope and the "`this`" variable and how to control them rather than be controlled by them when in coding JavaScript.

 ## It's all about where you are.